Managing our risks

 We also produce a more detailed annual corporate risk report that provides assurance on how we and our partners are managing the key corporate risks.

-Read the Annual Corporate Risk Report (agenda item 9).
+Read the Annual Corporate Risk and Resilience Report.

 West Yorkshire Prepared

-West Yorkshire Prepared is the region's multi-agency partnership, which works to identify, plan and prepare for major civil emergencies, to ensure the region is better prepared to cope with potential risks and able to recover following a major incident.
+West Yorkshire Prepared is the region's multi-agency partnership, which works to identify, plan, and prepare for major civil emergencies, to ensure the region is better prepared to cope with potential risks and able to recover following a major incident.
+Looking back on the 2023/24 municipal year, the Annual report showcases the hard work and collaboration between multi-agency partners.

-Looking back to spring 2022, West Yorkshire Prepared's annual report provides details on what has been a very busy year – with numerous training exercises taking place preparing partners for incidents requiring a multi-agency response, as well as responding to a number of real incidents, such as the heatwaves of last summer and the death of Her Majesty Queen Elizabeth II.
+The report provides details on the numerous training exercises which have taken place to prepare partners for incidents requiring a multi-agency response, as well as responding to a number of real incidents, such as a 999 outage and an incident involving an unsafe structure.

 Use this form to give us your comments.
 Do not use it to give us personal information - please contact us if you need to get in touch.